-For current building, Regulation 7(2) applies stricter fire performance requirements on the combustibility of materials that are contained within (or attached to) external walls.
+For building Block 3a, b and c, Regulation 7(2) applies strict fire performance requirements on the combustibility of materials that are contained within (or attached to) external walls.
 As such the external wall surfaces should comply with the requirements of Regulation 7(2) as described in Table 12, which essentially means that the external walls should achieve a minimum European Class A2-s1,d0 for surface spread of flame.

-The provisions in Table 12 apply to each building block and each wall individually in relation to its proximity to the relevant boundary.
+The provisions in Table 12 apply to each building and each wall individually in relation to its proximity to the relevant boundary.